Asqatasun/Asqatasun/docs/Rule-5-4-1.md

 ## Summary

-This tests consists in checking the presence of a caption child node on the data table nodes.
-Data table nodes are characterized by HTML markers.
+This tests consists in checking the presence of a caption child node on the data `<table>` tags.
+Data `<table>` tags are characterized by HTML markers.
 When tables cannot be characterized, the test  is applied but the result is semi-decidable.

 ## Business description